Aerobic Capacity for SWAT Operators: Build the Base

 Zone 2 foundation work: three to four sessions per week of thirty to forty-five minutes at conversational pace.
 Running is the most specific modality since foot movement is the primary mode of tactical action, but cycling, rowing, and rucking all develop the same underlying aerobic system.
 Build this base across twelve to sixteen weeks before emphasizing higher-intensity aerobic work.

 Threshold and tempo work: once the aerobic base is established, introduce one weekly session at a sustained hard effort, approximately seventy-five to eighty-five percent of max heart rate, sustainable for twenty to thirty minutes.
-This develops the aerobic threshold and increases the intensity you can sustain before transitioning to anaerobic metabolism.
+This develops the lactate threshold and increases the intensity you can sustain before crossing it.
 For SWAT operators, this is the most operationally relevant aerobic training: sustaining hard effort without crossing into the physiological state that degrades performance.

 Tactical conditioning circuits: two to three sessions per week that replicate the transition from moderate activity to explosive high-intensity effort.
 A practical structure: five minutes of moderate movement, thirty seconds of maximum effort, three minutes of moderate recovery, repeat six to eight times.
 This trains the aerobic system's recovery function, the ability to clear lactate and restore function rapidly after anaerobic bursts, which is the aerobic capacity that transfers most directly to SWAT operational demands.